loco/wp-loco/readme.txt

 == Changelog ==

 = 2.7.3 =
-* Compatible with PHP 8.4
+* PHP 8.4 compatibility
+* Bumped WordPress compatibility to 6.8

 = 2.7.2 =
-* DeepL client moved to back end due, because CORS
+* DeepL client moved to back end, because CORS
 * Rolled in support for OpenAI / ChatGPT translation
 * Workaround for JSON file references with no line number
 * Bumped WordPress compatibility to 6.7.2